aham-oudeis/Training/launch_school/Programming_Foundations/Notes/written_assessment.md

 `line 7` outputs `"Bill"` to the console and returns the same string object, because

-the local variable `a` initialized in `line 1`  to the string object `Bob` is then reassigned inside the block in `line 4` to the string object `"Bill"` This reassignment happens 5 times because the block is part of the `times` method invocation.
+the local variable `a` initialized in `line 1`  to the string object `Bob` and `a` is  reassigned inside the block in `line 4` to the string object `"Bill"` This reassignment happens 5 times because the block is part of the `times` method invocation.
 Hence, in `line 7` the local variable `a` points to the string object `"Bill"` and since `a` is passed in as an argument to the `p` method invocation, it outputs  `"Bill"` to the console and returns the same string object.

 This demonstrates the concept of variable scoping, in particular, the idea that local variable initialized outside the block is accessible inside the block.